-Stop the Draughts
+Halt the Draughts

-Get Your Heater or Fireplace Checked
+Get Have Your Heater or Fireplace Inspected

 If your system is older or hasn’t been serviced in a while, it might be using more power than necessary.
 Cleaning filters and checking for wear can help it run more smoothly.